diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 #mitigation_example

-However, for certain libraries or applications, that mitigation might break functionality as it could be necessary to traverse through other, benign, dunder attributes.
+However, for certain libraries or applications, that mitigation might break functionality, as it could be necessary to traverse through other, benign, dunder attributes.
 One compromise solution found by the developers of *pydash* has been to forbid only problematic dunder attributes such as `__globals__` and `__builtins__`